FAQ - FREQUENTLY ASKED QUESTIONS

 - Filtration is essential.
 Poly Spun Filter media seems to perform best and is often reusable 3 or more times.
-String wound filters often do not provide adequate results.
-Bag filtration may not provide the square inches of filter area required.
+String wound filters sometimes do not provide adequate results.
+Bag filtration has surface area but may not provide the square inches of filter area desired.

-- Continuous filtration is highly recommended but may not be necessity.
-PRO-pHx is a time lapsed reaction.
+- Continuous filtration is highly recommended but may not be a necessity.
+PRO-pHx is a time lapsed catalytic reaction.
 Results will normally be seen within 1 to 3 days after adding PRO-pHx.
 To a large degree, metals dissolved today are filtered from the acid in 2 to 3 days.
 Organics may show a filterable reaction within minutes to hours.
-After each acid and PRO-pHx spike, a thicker than normal residue may form on the filters as the catalytic reaction is strengthened.
-Do not treat acids with more than 8% PRO-pHx
+After each acid and PRO-pHx spike, , a thicker than normal residue may form on the filters as the catalytic reaction is strongest.
+Do not treat acids with more than 8% PRO-pHx.

-- Filter cake can vary in texture from paste, gel or granular media & vary in color from green to black to white depending on the contaminates introduced.
+- Filter cake can vary in texture from paste to gel or granular & vary in color from green to black to white depending on the contaminates introduced.

 - Mechanical or air agitation is not necessary but can be used to move sludges from the tank bottom so that these solids will reach the filter.
 Severe agitation in the presence of large quantities of organics may cause surface foam until the organics are filtered out.
 This does not normally cause a problem.
 If this occurs, adjust the filtration for less turbulence.
 Overflowing the acid from the surface to another tank and then filtering the returned acid on its way to the primary bath is another option.

 Check the acid.
 Analyze the acid for strength.
-If the filter has previously been working fine and building a filter cake but the filter cake drops off, spike fresh acid and PRO-pHx into the tank.
+If the filter has previously been working fine and building a thick cake but the filter cake thickness drops off, spike fresh acid and PRO-pHx into the tank.